Colseph/scripts/Heisig and Monogatari: Bash fun!.md

-we didn't worry about sorting out spaces and sign characters etc.. as theres _sooo_ many in japanese its easier to just do it manually w/ vim.
+we didn't worry about sorting out spaces and sign/symbol characters etc.. as theres _sooo_ many in japanese its easier to just do it manually w/ vim.
 <br>now we have a file named `kanji_list`.
 If we open it, we see something that looks like this:
 ```
  102814